-For the 2022 instrument report Forte, as a sub-contractor to Strata-Geo, provided on-site readings of the inclinometers on September 1st.
-For 2022, there was no conducted readings of the survey monument points.
+For the 2024 instrument report Forte, as a sub-contractor to Strata-Geo, provided on-site readings of the inclinometers on September 19 and 20.
 For reference, the collected data of the survey monuments from 2021 can be found in Appendix C. as a compiled table from North Star Surveying, Inc (North Star).